 Unsurprising it then was that Nietzsche gunned for theology,

-Nietzsche’s definition of faith as being analogous to “turning a blind eye” (a view held by many religious skeptics today) was well at home for Nietzsche with the Christian’s failed conception of God,
+Nietzsche’s definition of faith was as being analogous to “turning a blind eye”, a view held by many religious skeptics today.
+Turning a blind eye to the way reality is is irrational.
+Little wonder is it that Nietzsche gunned for the Christian’s “corrupt” conception of God,

 “The Christian idea of God – God as a god of the sick, God as spider, God as spirit – is one of the most corrupt conceptions of God the world has ever seen;this may even represent a new low in the declining development of the types of god.
 God having degenerated into a contradiction of life instead of its transfiguration and eternal yes.
 God as declared aversion to life, to nature, to the will to life.
 God as the formula for every slander against “the here and now,” for every lie about the “beyond.”
 God as the deification of nothingness, the canonization of the will to nothingness!”
 (5)